Sytm/waypoints/README.md

 When the waypoint is in render distance, a beacon beam will appear at the location of the waypoint to make it easier to pinpoint the location of the waypoint.

+### Trail

+The plugin attempts to find a suitable path for you to walk and then shows it to you with particles.

+### Hologram

+Floating text like in the mods.
+This feature is optional but requires [ProtocolLib](https://github.com/dmulloy2/ProtocolLib) if wanted.

 ### Blinking Block

 When the player is closer to the waypoint, the beacon will be replaced with a block sequence that will repeat.
 This is to help him get to the exact location.

+### Compass

+It won't get any simpler than that if the player owns a compass.
+It will have the waypoint as it's target and points into that direction.

-### Hologram
+### Actionbar Indicator

-Floating text like in the mods.
-This feature is optional but requires [ProtocolLib](https://github.com/dmulloy2/ProtocolLib) if wanted.
+This is comparable to the compass but doesn't require one.
+It will show the rough direction with small sections in the action bar of the player.
+If the player is too far left, the sections in the right will light up and vice versa.

 ### Particles